Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Buttons

 We've actually already taken a look at a button in the previous lesson, where we used it to make a counter.
-Buttons are basically just "clickable things", that do something when you click them.
-In order to make them actually do something though, you'll need to stick some JavaScript into their onClick attribute.
+Buttons are basically just "clickable things" that do something when you click them.
+To make them actually do something though, you'll need to stick some JavaScript into their onClick attribute.
 They look like

 On its own, this button won't really do anything, so make sure you add an onClick to your buttons!